cerfacs-globc/icclim/doc/source/tutorials/installation.rst

     5.0.0rc2

-.. note:: Icclim was not tested on Windows platform...
+.. note:: icclim was not tested on Windows platform...